yabar-dev/yabar/README.md

 		$ make
 		$ sudo make install

-If you use libconfig 1.4.x (still used in Ubuntu 14.04 and Debian), please type `export CPPFLAGS=-DOLD_LIBCONFIG` then build using `make` as usual.
+If you use libconfig 1.4.x (still used in Ubuntu 14.04 and Debian Jessie), please type `export CPPFLAGS=-DOLD_LIBCONFIG` then build using `make` as usual.

+For Arch Linux users there are AUR packages available: [yabar](https://aur.archlinux.org/packages/yabar/) and [yabar-git](https://aur.archlinux.org/packages/yabar-git/)

 ## Configuration